Super Champ Muay Thai

-Muay Thai Super Champ (มวยไทยซุปเปอร์แชมป์), known as LWC Super Champ (Lumpinee World Championship Super Champ), is a weekly Muay Thai program that broadcasts live on Thai television in Bangkok.
+Muay Thai Super Champ (มวยไทยซุปเปอร์แชมป์), known as Lumpinee Super Champ (LSC) and previously known as LWC Super Champ (Lumpinee World Championship Super Champ), is a weekly Muay Thai program that broadcasts live on Thai television in Bangkok.
 Unlike weekly traditional Muay Thai programs, Super Champ features three-round Muay Thai fights.

 In 2023, the program changed its name to LWC Super Champ and its venue to Lumpinee Boxing Stadium.
+In 2026, the program was renamed Lumpinee Super Champ.

 History

 Muay Thai Super Champ

 The Super Champ was formed in Bangkok in 2018 after the separation of the Channel 8 TV coverage team from Max Muay Thai.
 Super Champ fight cards exclusively consist of three-round fights in order to encourage fighters start quickly and constantly be active, in addition to present a television-friendly format of Muay Thai.
 There are usually 7 fights per week in which foreign fighters face Thai fighters.
 This event is held under traditional Muay Thai rules with 12 oz gloves, unlike Muay Hardcore, which is contested with 4 oz gloves.
 Super Champ fights are three rounds in duration and attendance is free.
 Unlike Muay Hardcore, fighters perform the wai khru ram muay and all fights in Super Champ are accompanied by traditional music.
 Venum is the equipment sponsor of the Super Champ, as well as for the ring.